ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 > 😱 STORY TIME: NetUSB CVE-2021-45608

 > An example of an integer overflow leading to a vulnerability is [CVE-2021-45608](), as explained in “[CVE-2021-45608 | NetUSB RCE Flaw in Millions of End User Routers](https://www.sentinelone.com/labs/cve-2021-45608-netusb-rce-flaw-in-millions-of-end-user-routers/)” by Sentinel Labs.
 The KCodes NetUSB kernel module, used by a large number of network device vendors, had an integer overflow vulnerability.
 The module took an untrusted client-provided length, added 0x11, and allocated that amount of memory.
 If the requested length was large (e.g., all 1s in binary), the addition would wrap around, causing a too-small allocation.
-After that, data would be dumped into the too-small buffer.
+After that, data would be dumped into the too-small buffer, leading to a buffer overflow.
 >
 > This shows that it’s important to check for wraparound when using attacker-controlled data, especially if you use it to make size or out-of-range decisions.
 Other rules can be learned as well.
 First, always validate data from an untrusted source (e.g., data from the Internet) - there was no reason to allow any allocation request this big.
 Second, this module listened to requests from the wide-area network (WAN) instead of just the local area network (LAN); software should minimize privilege to only what's needed to reduce the likelihood or impact of damage if there is a vulnerability.

-🔔  Integer overflow or wraparound is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #8.
+🔔  Integer overflow or wraparound is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #12 and 2019 CWE Top 25 #8.
 It is [CWE-190](https://cwe.mitre.org/data/definitions/190.html), *Integer overflow or wraparound*.

 ### Quiz